Children learn more from vision than all other senses combined.

-We recommend that all children receive a routine comprehensive eye examination prior to commencing school to ensure there are no visual factors that may impede their ability to learn.
-Further examinations are then recommended at 2-3 year intervals unless otherwise advised.
+We recommend that all children receive a routine eye examination prior to commencing school to ensure that there are no vision problems that would impede their ability to learn.
+Thereafter, we recommend an eye examination every 18 months -3 years unless advised otherwise by an optometrist.

 Scheduling an eye test early ensures your child avoids the following difficulties at school: